Sarcopenia: Pathophysiology

-There are multiple theories proposed to explain the mechanisms of muscle changes of sarcopenia including changes in satellite cell recruitment, changes in anabolic signalling, protein oxidation, inflammation, and developmental factors.
+There are multiple theories proposed to explain the mechanisms of muscle changes of sarcopenia including changes in myosatellite cell recruitment, changes in anabolic signaling, protein oxidation, inflammation, and developmental factors.
 The pathologic changes of sarcopenia include a reduction in muscle tissue quality as reflected in the replacement of muscle fibers with fat, an increase in fibrosis, changes in muscle metabolism, oxidative stress, and degeneration of the neuromuscular junction.

-The distribution of muscle fibers types also changes in sarcopenic muscle causing a decrease in type II muscle fibers, or "fast twitch," with little to no decrease in type I muscle fibers, or "slow-twitch" muscle fibers.
-Deinervated type II fibers are often converted to type I fibers by reinnervation by slow type I fiber motor nerves.

 The failure to activate satellite cells upon injury or exercise is also thought to contribute to the pathophysiology of sarcopenia.
 Additionally, oxidized proteins can lead to a buildup of lipofuscin and cross-linked proteins causing an accumulation of non-contractile material in the skeletal muscle and contribute to sarcopenic muscle.

-An apparent protective factor is sufficient levels of the protein BNIP3, which prevents cells' buildup of damaged mitochondria.
+In sarcopenic muscle the distribution of the types of muscle fibers changes with a decrease in type II muscle fibers, or "fast twitch," with little to no decrease in type I muscle fibers, or "slow-twitch" muscle fibers.
+Deinervated type II fibers are often converted to type I fibers by reinnervation by slow type I fiber motor nerves.
+Males are perhaps more susceptible for this aging-related switching of the myofiber type, as a recent research has shown a higher percentage of "slow twitch" muscle fibers in old compared to young males, but not in old compared to young females.

+Aging sarcopenic muscle shows an accumulation of mitochondrial DNA mutations, which has been demonstrated in various other cell types as well.
+Clones with mitochondrial mutations build up in certain regions of the muscle, which goes along with an about fivefold increase in the absolute mtDNA copy number, that is, these regions are denser.
+An apparent protective factor preventing cells' buildup of damaged mitochondria is sufficient levels of the protein BNIP3.
 Deficiency of BNIP3 leads to muscle inflammation and atrophy.